-- Browse through the Granada’s best fair-trade gift shop at the Garden Café.
-The shop is a gold mine for conscious consumers offering a plethora handmade jewelry, local art and locally sourced coffee from Nicaraguan artisans and local cooperatives.
+- Browse through Granada’s best fair-trade gift shop at the Garden Café.
+The shop is a gold mine for conscious consumers offering a plethora of handmade jewelry, local art, and locally sourced coffee from Nicaraguan artisans and local cooperatives.
 The restaurant on site is also one of the best in Nicaragua.

 - Walk on the rooftop of the Leon’s Basílica de la Asunción, the largest cathedral in Nicaragua.
 Dating back to 1747, the cathedral took over a century to complete.
 The whitewashed rooftop offers some of the best views of the city.

-- Volcano board down Cerro Negro Warning: This is not for the feint of heart.
+- Volcano board down Cerro Negro Warning: This is not for the faint of heart.
 The hike up the volcano is strenuous and completely exposed to the sun making it extremely hot.
-The black volcanic rock can also cut your feet so if you go, wear closed toed shoes.
+The black volcanic rock can also cut your feet so if you go, wear closed-toed shoes.

 - Pay your respects to Nicaragua’s most famous poet at the Museo Rubén Darío (Rubén Darío Museum).
 Rubén Darío’s childhood home was transformed into a museum and declared a national monument in 1964.
 Now visitors can see where he lived the first 14 years of his life when he started writing poetry.